 The National Institute for the Clinical Application of Behavioral Medicine (NICABM) has online training programs on a wide range of nuanced topics, such as racism-based trauma and dealing with shame.
 More than a million health and mental health practitioners have taken these courses to help their clients manage mental health issues and improve their emotional well-being.

-Training instructors include some of the biggest names in the field, including Peter Levins, PhD, Founder of Somatic Experiencing, and Bessel van der Kolk, MD, author of the international bestseller The Body Keeps The Score.
+Training instructors include some of the biggest names in the field, including Peter Levine, PhD, Founder of Somatic Experiencing, and Bessel van der Kolk, MD, author of the international bestseller The Body Keeps The Score.
 These experts are pioneers in healing trauma with scientifically proven somatic practices, so learning from them gives you a huge advantage as a coach (even if you’re not a trained health practitioner yourself.)

 Course fees at NICABM range from $100 to $600, and their training videos can be completed in a few hours at your own pace.